nialldbarber/f1-reduxified/README.md

-- [ ] Store
-- [ ] Bring in drivers to reducers
-- [ ]
+# F1 Reduxified

-# Constants
+- Constants

-# add driver
+- add driver

-# remove driver
+- remove driver

-# edit driver
+- edit driver

-# Actions
+- Actions

-# add driver
+- add driver

-- a function that takes a driver object
+* a function that takes a driver object

-# remove driver
+- remove driver

-- a function that requires an id as an argument
+* a function that requires an id as an argument

-# edit driver
+- edit driver

-# Reducers
+- Reducers

-- firstly without immutable
+* firstly without immutable
-- add state as static json
+* add state as static json

-# add driver
+- add driver

-- can do this with a spread
+* can do this with a spread

-# remove driver
+- remove driver

-- achieve this with filter
+* achieve this with filter

-# edit driver
+- edit driver

-# Store
+- Store

+* create store file which takes in reducer as arg
+* wrap app in provider

-# Thunk
+- Thunk

-# Components
+- Components

+* get data outputting correctly on page component

+* Layout component
+  - ATOMS
+    - header
+    - button
+    - search
+    - table row
+  - MOLECULES
+    - Table
+  - Pages
+    - See drivers

-# Containers
+- Containers